transmitly/transmitly/samples/README.md

   * SendGrid
 	* [Use SendGrid TemplateIds](https://github.com/transmitly/transmitly/blob/694ce5bc2a8ce261a3a52be2518d06835179d2eb/samples/Transmitly.KitchenSink.AspNetCoreWebApi/Program.cs#L155C1-L155C7)

-### Routes
-* dispatch/otp - Simulates sending a OTP to a user via Email or Push.
-* dispatch - Generic dispatch route to allow you to customize dispatching communications.
-* channel/provider/update - When exposed publicly can be used with channel providers like Twilio and SendGrid to receive delivery reports.
-* twilio/messageNeeded - When exposed publicly can be used with Twilio to provide message content for Voice messages.
-  *	Requires [uncommenting code](https://github.com/transmitly/transmitly/blob/694ce5bc2a8ce261a3a52be2518d06835179d2eb/samples/Transmitly.KitchenSink.AspNetCoreWebApi/Program.cs#L182-L187) and the Twilio channel provider to be configured correctly.

 ## [Microservices](https://github.com/transmitly/transmitly/tree/main/samples/Microservices)
 Demonstrates how you can completely extend the default Transmitly behavior by showcasing an notifications service that other services might call.